SQream/sqream_docs/sql/sql_syntax/keywords_and_identifiers.rst

 Unquoted identifiers must follow these rules:

 * Must not contain a whitespace character or any special characters except for underscores (``_``)
 * Must be case-insensitive.
-SQream converts all identifiers to lowercase unless quoted
+BLUE converts all identifiers to lowercase unless quoted
 * Does not equal any keywords, such as ``SELECT``, ``OR``, ``AND``, etc'

 To bypass the rules above you can surround an identifier with double quotes (``"``).